 The practical aspects of teaching methods.
 Problems experienced by the candidates in their own situation.
 Certain theories and principles of learning as they apply to the various teaching methods studied.
-Content units include: 1. microteaching (reinforcement, questioning, explaining); 2. matching teaching methods to course intentions as an integrated approach to teaching; 3. individualized instruction and media; 4. large group teaching methods.
+Emphasis is on microteaching (reinforcement, questioning, explaining).

 40.107G Evaluation